massalabs/as/CONTRIBUTING.md

 Please ensure that your changes include any necessary tests.
 We use [as-pect library](https://as-pect.gitbook.io/as-pect/) for unit testing.

-You can run the following command to run the tests:
+You can run the following command to run the tests(without packages/as-proba tests):

 ```sh
 npm run build